Tamila Tasheva: Biography

 In the 2019 parliamentary election, Tasheva ran for People's Deputy of Ukraine, as a candidate of Holos.

-On 25 April 2022, President Volodymyr Zelenskyy appointed Tasheva as the new Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, replacing Anton Korynevych.
+On 25 October 2019, President Volodymyr Zelenskyy appointed Tasheva as a deputy representative of the Crimea.
+On 25 April 2022 Tasheva was promoted to the new Permanent Representative of the President of Ukraine in the Autonomous Republic of Crimea, replacing Anton Korynevych.

+After the Russian invasion of Ukraine, she remained active in tracking the fate of Ukrainians and Crimean Tatars remaining on the Crimean peninsula.